-Grasso, a Democrat, was the representative for Connecticut's 6th congressional district from 1971 to 1974.
+Grasso was the representative for Connecticut’s 6th congressional district and was a Democrat.
+She served from 1971 to 1974.

 Grasso is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1974 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).